Overseas School Trips of a Lifetime – GCSE Citizenship

 THE VALUE OF SCHOOL TRIPS

 The importance of school trips in giving students the chance to character build and develop their resilience, as well as grow in confidence and adapt to different social situations, is not to be underestimated.
+These are all skills I like to develop inside the citizenship classroom.

 There is evidence that the knowledge and skills gained from such experiences simply cannot be taught inside the traditional classroom setting such as; Learning new languages; Making new friends; Better bonds between teachers and students; Students increased motivation; Expanding student’s worldview; Educational targets and prestige; CV building; Culinary experience; Having a mini-holiday and the experiences of a lifetime.